 The Long Island Power Authority ("LIPA") provides electrical service to the County.
-National Grid, the largest investor-owned electric generator in the State, operates LIPA's electric system, which serves 1.1 million customers.
-National Grid, which is the largest distributor of natural gas in the northeast United States, also provides gas distribution in the County.
+Effective January 1, 2014, Public Service Electric & Gas of New Jersey ("PSE&G") will operate LIPA's electric system, which serves 1.1 million customers.
+National Grid, which is the largest distributor of natural gas in the northeast United States, provides gas distribution in the County.
 The incorporated villages of Freeport and Rockville Centre operate their own electrical generation plants.
 Numerous private companies in the County provide telephone service.